Search

 Any case reviewed by the UARB shall be kept strictly confidential and only those parties involved in investigating and resolving the case should know the details of the case and its resolution.

-Violations of academic integrity that occur while the student is residing at Duke University or other institution (for example, during a study-abroad program) will be handled by the host institution according to the host institution’s policies, although DKU reserves the option to investigate the case and impose additional penalties if such action is deemed warranted.
+Violations of academic integrity that occur while the student is residing at Duke University or at another institution (for example, during a study-abroad program) will be handled by the host institution according to the host institution’s policies, although DKU reserves the option to investigate the case and impose additional penalties if such action is deemed warranted.
 In the event a DKU student is suspected of an academic integrity violation at Duke University, DKU may share information regarding previous academic integrity violations that occurred at DKU.
 Duke University, at its discretion, may use this information in the resolution of disciplinary proceedings.

 Academic Integrity: Undergraduate Program Policies

-Members of the faculty teaching undergraduates are expected to consult with the Dean of Undergraduate Studies regarding cases of possible academic misconduct.
+Members of the faculty teaching undergraduates are expected to consult with the Associate Dean of Undergraduate Studies regarding cases of possible academic misconduct.
 Minor, first-time infractions (those that would not be grounds for suspension or more severe censure if proven true) may be resolved between the faculty member and the student.
-The faculty member should submit a written record of the violation and how it was resolved using the Faculty-Student Resolution Form to the Dean of Undergraduate Studies or designee, who maintains a record and determines
+The faculty member should submit a written record of the violation and how it was resolved using the Faculty-Student Resolution Form to the Associate Dean of Undergraduate Studies, who maintains a record and determines if there have been previous violations.
+If the student is dissatisfied with the resolution, he or she may appeal to the Associate Dean of Undergraduate Studies.
+Cases that are more serious, second-time offenses or student appeals must be handled more formally through the Undergraduate Academic Review Board (UARB).

 For more information, please visit the Academic Integrity page.

 A student whose academic performance record indicates marginal scholarship, as assessed by grades, as well as term and cumulative grade-point averages, will be subject either to academic warning or academic probation.
 Failure to clear probationary status in the term of probation will result in a student’s suspension for academic reasons.
+Students who are not making satisfactory progress meeting Signature Work milestones will be issued an academic warning12 .

-In determining whether a student should be placed on academic warning, probation or suspended for academic reasons, a grade of NC earned in a course, whether that course is offered only on the CR/NC basis or the student elects to take it on the CR/NC basis, is considered equivalent to a grade of F. (See also the section on CR/NC Grading system).
-For purposes of determining academic standing, incomplete work in a course indicated by a grade of I is considered equivalent to a grade of F until the I is resolved.
-(See section on Incomplete Coursework.)
-Grades in PE courses are not considered in determining academic warning, probation, or suspension.
+In determining whether a student should be placed on academic warning, a grade of NC earned in a course, whether that course is offered only on the CR/NC basis or the student elects to take it on the CR/NC basis, is considered equivalent to a grade of F (see also the section on CR/NC Grading system).

 Academic Warning